dancepartyonline/patcher/README.md

 ### Games supported

-- [X] JustDance 2014
+- [X] Just Dance 2014
-- [ ] JustDance 2015
+- [ ] Just Dance 2015
-- [X] JustDance 2016
+- [X] Just Dance 2016
-- [X] JustDance 2017
+- [X] Just Dance 2017
-- [X] JustDance 2018
+- [X] Just Dance 2018

-JustDance version after 2018 don't have the WorldDance floor so it's not possible to add that feature.
+JustDance version after 2018 don't have the World Dance Floor so it's not possible to add that feature.

 If you need further help, you can join our [Discord server.](https://discord.gg/msKfjrqfCm)
 ----